-The proposed Island Waste Management Centre (IWMC) is located at the southern side of the island.
+The proposed Island Waste Management Centre (IWMC) is located at the eastern side of the island.
 The project site was selected by a rigorous process involving the Maldives Land and Survey Authority of the MHI.
 EPA's "Environmental Guideline for Site Selection of Waste Management Centers (Sep 2017) is referred to during the site selection process.

-The site is vegetated with Cocos nucifera (Dhivehi ruh), Guettarda speciose (uni) and some undergrowth that requires clearance.
-There is no access road to the site, hence the council has proposed development of a new access road adjoining the islands existing road network.
-The Access road design also includes a ring road that goes around the IWMC.
-The proposed new access road is vegetated and requires clearance.
+The land allocated has 45 planted Cocos nucifera (Dhivehi ruh) that require clearance.
+The islands new powerhouse (under construction) is located opposite to the site.
+The site is accessible via the islands existing road network.
+The road leading to the site is one of the islands main roads and can be utilised by vehicles.